5 Ways to Create Interactive Sales Experiences

 According to their research, videos help save approximately 40 minutes of time per candidate during the screening process and help cut the hiring process in half.

 Videos Give Customers Confidence About the Product

-Videos can help to create interactive sales experiences for your customers by allowing them to learn more about your product and feel more confident about their progress in the sales process.
+Interactive elements like videos can help to create engaging experiences for your customers by allowing them to learn more about your product and feel more confident about their progress in the sales process.
 This can often prove to be more valuable than some forms of proposal software.

 According to a study by Wizole on video marketing statistics in 2022, 88% of people say that they’ve been convinced to buy a product or service by watching a brand’s video and 78% of people say they’ve been convinced to buy or download a piece of software or app by watching a video.

 This data is unignorable, especially for SaaS companies.
 As the most popular form of content on the internet today, utilizing brand videos is a great way to save yourself time and create an enjoyable and productive sales experience.